Convert Case Browser Extensions

 Convert Case Browser Extension

-Transform text between uppercase, lowercase, sentence case, title case, and more without ever leaving the page you are on.
+Transform text between 16 case conversions without leaving the page you are on.
 The Convert Case browser extension adds a right-click context menu to Chrome, Firefox, and Microsoft Edge that converts highlighted text in place.
-It works with Google Docs, Reddit, Disqus, WYSIWYG editors, and iframe-based content.
-It is free, lightweight, and handles all conversions locally on your device with no data sent to external servers.
+It supports writing conversions (UPPER, lower, Title, Sentence, Capitalized, No Accents), developer conversions (camelCase, PascalCase, snake_case, CONSTANT_CASE, param-case, dot.case, path/case), and utility conversions (Alternating, Inverse, No Case).
+Title Case, Sentence case, and Capitalized Case automatically recognize thousands of proper nouns (names, places, brands, acronyms), and a Counts submenu shows live character, word, sentence, and line counts for the current selection.
+It works with Google Docs, Reddit, Disqus, WYSIWYG editors, TinyMCE, and iframe-based content, is free and lightweight, and handles all conversions locally on your device.

 What is the Convert Case Browser Extension?